pblottiere/PDAL/doc/development/index.rst

 Development
 ******************************************************************************

-Developer documentation, such as how to update the docs, where the test frameworks are, and conventions to use when developing new code can be found in this section.
+Developer documentation, such as how to update the docs, where the test frameworks are, who develops the software, and conventions to use when developing new code can be found in this section.

 .. toctree::
    :maxdepth: 2

+   compilation/index
    conventions
+   contributors
    docs
    errorhandling
    goals
    testing
    integration
-   json_pipeline_specification